-The Employment Equality Act outlaws discrimination within employment related to nine grounds including gender (encompassing gender identity / expression); the Equal Status Act also outlaws discrimination on the basis of gender, covering access to goods and services (including education).
-The promotion of gender equality is specifically stated as an objective of a university in the Universities Act.
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including gender (encompassing gender identity / expression); the Equal Status Act 2000 (as amended) also outlaws discrimination on the basis of gender, covering access to goods and services (including education).
+The promotion of gender equality is specifically stated as an objective of a university in the Universities Act 1997.
 Please see our legislation webpages for further information.

 The Gender Recognition Act allows individuals over 18 to obtain official recognition of their true gender where this differs from the gender recorded on their original birth certificate.
 Ireland is one of only 5 countries in the world to allow self-determination of gender.
 Please click here for information on how to get a gender recognition certificate.